Healthy Homes Assessment Te Awanga

 Rental Property Home Assessments Te Awanga

-The areas of rental property that are affected through the Healthy Homes Standard in Te Awanga include each:
+Rental property areas affected by Health Homes Standard.
+Healthy Homes Standards in Te Awanga include each:

 • Bedrooms